-Import Source Diversification and Firm Resilience (with Bernhard Dalheimer and Gabriel Rosero)
+Import Diversification and Trade Resilience (with Bernhard Dalheimer and Gabriel Rosero)

 Food Production Shocks and Agricultural Supply Elasticities in Sub-Saharan Africa (with Bernhard Dalheimer)